 And it doesn’t make a difference whether you’re married, in a civil partnership or even if you’re not in a relationship at all.

 - If your husband, wife or partner dies, you will still need to repay any joint mortgage.

 - If you break up with your boyfriend or girlfriend, they could still run up a debt on a joint bank account if there’s an overdraft facility, leaving you with the total bill.

 So if the other person doesn’t pay up, you could end up with a lot of debt on your hands

 What about credit cards – can they be taken out jointly?

-In the UK, credit cards can’t be taken out jointly, even if you and your partner each has a card.
+In the UK, credit cards can’t be taken out jointly, even if you and your partner each have a card.

-This secondary cardholder doesn’t have legal responsibility to make any payments to the credit card company.
+This secondary cardholder doesn’t have a legal responsibility to make any payments to the credit card company.